flutter/website/debugging.md

 while it is running, you can open the Web page at the Observatory URL printed to the console (e.g., `Observatory listening on http://127.0.0.1:8100/`), to connect to your application directly with a statement-level single-stepping debugger.
-If you're using IntelliJ, you can also debug your application using its built-in debugger.
+If you're using a [Flutter enabled IDE/editor](/get-started/editor/), you can also debug your application using its built-in debugger.

 Observatory also supports profiling, examining the heap, etc. For more information on Observatory, see